DomainDrivenArchitecture/dda-managed-ide/README.md

 This crate installs and configures software on your target system.
 You can provision pre-created virtual machines (see paragraph "Prepare vm" below), standalone systems or cloud instances.

 ### Prepare vm
-There are to options to provision dda-managed-ide.
+There are two options to provision dda-managed-ide.
 You can provision remote over ssh or localy.
 In order to provision over ssh you need a running opennssh-server on your target.
 If you do not already have a running ssh service use the steps below to install it
 1. Install xubuntu18.04
 2. Login with your initial user and use: